 If you’re a group of friends or a family of four or more, driving to the Alps for your ski holiday in the three valleys can often work out cheaper than flying and it also means you can pack as much luggage as you need, including ski’s, without fear of going over the dreaded 20kg baggage allowance!

 Driving to the Alps from the UK is also greener than flying if this is a consideration of yours.

-Having your own car in the Alps gives you a lot of flexibility; whether you want to visit other ski resorts in the area, take a day off from skiing and indulge in other activities offered in the area, or nip down the valley to the supermarket to stock up on self-catering supplies, having your car gives you the choice and the freedom to go where you please.
+Having your own car in the Alps gives you a lot of flexibility; If you want to visit other ski resorts in the area, take a day off from skiing and indulge in other activities offered in the area, or nip down the valley to the supermarket to stock up on self-catering supplies, having your car gives you the choice and the freedom to go where you please.

 It’s worth taking time to plan your trip properly and make sure your car is ready for the challenge of driving hundreds of miles on different types of terrain.